YuJing-XY/iDBRpred/README.md

 ```

-* times.csv: A performance profiling file recording the inference time (in milliseconds) required to process each individual protein sequence.
+* times.csv: A performance profiling file recording the time (in milliseconds) required to process each individual protein sequence.